Nikhil-d-963/Custom-Array-Adaptor/README.md

 # Custom-Array-Adaptor
-This is a Student Report Card app
+This is a Student Report Card app made with custom Array adopter